hngi/Team-Enyo-Goal-Tracker-App/README.md

 # Team-Enyo-Goal-Tracker-App

-GOAL TRACKER APP (web / mobile)
-This is a long-term to do app
+GOAL TRACKER APP (web / mobile) {This is a long-term to do app}

 ###Expected functionalities
-1. User can sign up_
+1. User can sign up
-2. User can sign in_
+2. User can sign in
-3. User can create a goal_
+3. User can create a goal
-4. Each goal has todo items_
+4. Each goal has todo items
-5. Total progress of goal is calculated based on todo items done_
+5. Total progress of goal is calculated based on todo items done
 6. User can see statistics of his goal